Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Troy and its opponents have combined for 48 points -- this matchup's over/under -- just one time this season.
+- Troy has combined with its opponents to put up more than 48 points just one time this year.

-- In 80% of Texas State's games this season (4/5), the teams combined to score more than Saturday's over/under of 48.
+- So far this season, 80% of Texas State's games (4/5) have had more combined points than Saturday's total of 48.

-- The two teams combine to average 50.5 points per game, 2.5 more than the total in this contest.
+- The two teams combine to average 50.5 points per game, 2.5 more than the over/under in this contest.

-- The 53.8 points per game these two squads have allowed to opponents this season are 5.8 more than the 48 over/under in this contest.
+- This contest's over/under is 5.8 points fewer than the 53.8 these two squads combine to give up per game in 2021.

-- The average total in Trojans games this season is 51.3, 3.3 points more than Saturday's over/under of 48.
+- Trojans games this season feature an average total of 51.3 points, a number 3.3 points higher than Saturday's over/under.

 - In 2021, games involving the Bobcats have averaged a total of 59.1 points, 11.1 more than the set over/under in this contest.